 calling and cross-examining witnesses as permitted by the Provincial Tribunal.

-The Reporting Party who made the Report giving rise to the appeal may attend the hearing of the appeal even if the Provincial Tribunal determines that the hearing shall be conducted in private.
+The Reporting Party may attend the hearing of the appeal even if the Provincial Tribunal determines that the hearing shall be conducted in private.
 Any Reporting Party attending a hearing shall do so as an observer except as provided in Canon IV.11.5.

 If neither the Appellant nor the Proctor appearing on the Appellant’s behalf attends the hearing of the appeal, then the Provincial Tribunal may, in its absolute discretion, either: